-Instruction in the woodwind, brass, and percussion instrument families are offered to fifth and sixth grade students.
-Recorders are provided to all fourth grade students.
+Instruction in the woodwind, brass, and percussion instrument families are offered to fourth, fifth and sixth grade students.

 LIBRARY

 The library is open for use during the school day.
 During class and lunchtime, students must have a pass to enter.
 Students are expected to pay for damaged or lost books and/or materials (including Chromebooks) they check out of the library.
 Students are required to return the same textbooks they were issued.
 It is the responsibility of each student to keep their checked out items from the library protected and in good condition.
 If any textbook or library issued item is lost or damaged, the student will be expected to pay for replacement or repair.